Creamy Italian Pasta with Egg and Cheese

 More Vegetarian Recipes

-Be sure to take a look at more of my easy pasta dishes and tasty vegetarian recipes.
+Be sure to look at more of my easy pasta dishes and tasty vegetarian recipes.

 overhead view of a bowl of pasta with egg and parmesan cheese